Cowra breakout: Breakout

 In the first week of August 1944, a tip-off from an informer (recorded in some sources to be a Korean informant using the name Matsumoto) at Cowra led authorities to plan to move all Japanese POWs at Cowra, except officers and NCOs, to another camp at Hay, New South Wales, some 400 km to the west.
 The Japanese were notified of the move on 4 August.

 In the words of historian Gavin Long, the following night:

 The bugler, Hajime Toyoshima, had been Australia's first Japanese prisoner of the war.
 Soon afterwards, prisoners set most of the buildings in the Japanese compound on fire.

 Within minutes of the start of the breakout attempt, Privates Benjamin Gower Hardy and Ralph Jones manned the No. 2 Vickers machine-gun and began firing into the first wave of escapees.
 They were soon overwhelmed by a wave of Japanese prisoners who had breached the lines of barbed wire fences.
 Before dying, Private Hardy managed to remove and throw away the gun's bolt, rendering the gun useless.
 This prevented the prisoners from turning the machine gun against the guards.

 Some 359 POWs escaped, while some others attempted or committed suicide, or were killed by their countrymen.
 Some of those who did escape also committed suicide to avoid recapture.
 All the survivors were recaptured within 10 days of their breakout.

 Aftermath

-During the escape and subsequent round-up of POWs, four Australian soldiers and 231 Japanese soldiers were killed and 108 prisoners were wounded.
+During the escape and subsequent round-up of POWs, four Australian soldiers and 231 Japanese prisoners were killed and 108 wounded.
 The leaders of the breakout ordered the escapees not to attack Australian civilians, and none were killed or injured.

 The government conducted an official inquiry into the events.
 Its conclusions were read to the Australian House of Representatives by Prime Minister John Curtin on 8 September 1944.
 Among the findings were: